 If your site does not open without www or the site does not redirect from non-www to www automatically then AdSense will NOT approve your site, because the AdSense bot will be unable to review your site.

-To resolve the redirection issue you should read this post and check that if you have set all the Blogger settings and DNS management settings very correctly.
+To resolve the redirection issue, you should read this post and check if you have set all the Blogger settings and DNS management settings correctly.

 Find the above issues on your site and fix them and then re-apply for AdSense.
 If you have still any problem then write down in the comment section below.